 - To store asparagus, cut off 1 inch (2.5 cm) from the bottom, wrap the fresh-cut area in a wet paper towel, and place it in a plastic bag and store in the refrigerator crisper.

 - Asparagus will keep for 2 to 3 days.

 - To prolong storage, stand the cut-end down in 1 to 2 inches (2.5-5 cm) of water and place a plastic bag over the top.
 Change the water daily.

 - Asparagus can eat it raw, steamed, blanched, sautéd, stir-fried, baked, roasted, and grilled.

 - Asparagus should be served “al dente” which means firm enough to bite into.

 - The tips of asparagus are eaten with a fork, and the rest of the stem can be eaten with a fork and knife or your fingers.

 - One early American cookbook suggested that asparagus be served with “oyl and vinegar.”
 That’s still great culinary advice.

-How to Prepare Asparagus for Cooking
+How to Prep Asparagus for Cooking

 - Wash asparagus just before cooking then break or cut off the stalk at its natural breaking point.
 An asparagus spear will break naturally where it becomes tough.